 Not giving 100% won’t go unnoticed; it makes people doubt your abilities.

 Over time, I had actually begun to doubt my abilities as well.

-Although I had a Bachelor, an MBA, and tonnes of experience, I felt like all that was worthless.
-I felt worthless.
-I had started to tell myself that no one else would ever see value in what I had to offer.
-I didn’t even really believe I had anything to offer.
+Despite my Bachelor, MBA, and tonnes of experience, I felt worthless.
+I convinced myself that no one would ever see value in what I had to offer.
+I didn’t really believe I had anything to offer.

-Finally, since I had spent most of my career trying to be ‘relatable’ and ‘just like everyone else’, I now had no idea how to stand out as a solopreneur.
+And since I had spent most of my career trying to be ‘part of the team’, I now had no idea how to stand out as an entrepreneur.